Plumsail/documents-docs/source/user-guide/processes/deliveries/docusign.rst

         - \\d4\\
         - \\d5\\

 See how the tags will appear in the document for signers.
-The date signed is auto-filled.
+The name and date signed are auto-filled.

 .. image:: ../../../_static/img/user-guide/processes/how-tos/docusign-anchor-text.png
     :alt: DocuSign anchor text